European shares hit by Chinese data, miners slump

 "European stocks could get even cheaper in this period of volatility but longer term, they look like good value and dividend yields are attractive.
 We are advising our clients to remain invested in high quality European stocks."

-Miner and commodity trader Glencore was down 8.4 percent, the biggest faller in the FTSEurofirst 300 index, while diversified miners BHP Billiton, Anglo American and Rio Tinto fell 5.1 to 7.1 percent.
+Miner and commodity trader Glencore was down nearly 10 percent, the biggest faller in the FTSEurofirst 300 index, while diversified miners BHP Billiton, Anglo American and Rio Tinto fell 5.0 to 7.6 percent.

 Investor fears over Chinese growth contributed to a drop in European shares in August, with the FTSEurofirst 300 recording its biggest monthly loss in four years on Monday.